NoahDR17/event-hub-frontend/README.md

 ### Heroku Deployment

-The **Event Hub** site was deployed to Heroku, a cloud platform that allows easy deployment and scaling of web applications.
+The **Event Hub Frontend** site was deployed to Heroku, a cloud platform that allows easy deployment and scaling of web applications.
 Follow these steps to deploy the project on Heroku:

 1. **Set Up Heroku**
    - Go to [Heroku](https://www.heroku.com/) and create an account (or log in if you already have one).